secure-foundations/mariposa/README.md

 pip3 install -r requirements.txt
 ```

 4. There are multiple Z3 binaries available in the `solvers/` folder which are already set up in the `configs.json` file.
 To install other versions of Z3, create a new solver configuration in the the `configs.json` file and point it to the location of the binary.
-See the [Solvers](#solvers) section for more detail.
+See the [Solvers](#solvers) section for more information on editing `configs.json`.

 ## Quick Start